AI-Core/Getting-Started/README.md

 Go to [the PyTorch website](https://pytorch.org/get-started/locally/) and select the relevant options.
 This will show you a bash command.
 Copy it and run it in your terminal.

 ## 5. Setting up Jupyter Notebook
-Run `sudo apt install jupyter-notebook` in your terminal.
+Run `sudo pip3 install notebook` in your terminal.
 Now run `jupyter-notebook` (make an alias maybe).

 Check out [this](https://www.youtube.com/watch?v=jZ952vChhuI) video to understand jupyter notebook.